 When the Claims Administrator considers your appeal, the Claims Administrator will not rely upon the initial benefit determination or, for voluntary second-level Appeals, to the earlier appeal determination.
 The review will be conducted by an appropriate reviewer who did not make the initial determination and who does not work for the person who made the initial determination.
-A voluntary second-level review will be conducted by an appropriate reviewer who did not make the initial determination or the first-level appeal determination and who does not work for the person who made the initial determination or first-level appeal determination.
+A voluntary second-level review will be conducted by an appropriate reviewer who did not make the initial determination or the first-level appeal determination and who does not work for the person who made the person who made the initial determination or the first-level appeal determination and who does not work for the person who made the initial determination or first-level appeal determination.